 Vintage charm is in ample supply at Ferm Living.
-The Danish brand puts a fresh spin on the best of yesteryear.
+It's one of many Danish furniture brands putting a fresh spin on the best of yesteryear.
 Shopping its site is sure to make you feel like a kid again.

 It’s somewhat ironic that Josef Frank’s designs are seen as quintessentially Scandinavian, as he was actually born in Austria.
-But he went on to adopt Swedish citizenship and create vibrant and dynamic designs that are still in production today.
-Familiarize yourself with his colorful botanic prints, and you’ll start to notice them everywhere.
+However, he went on to adopt Swedish citizenship and create vibrant and dynamic designs that are still produced today.
+Familiarize yourself with Frank's colorful botanic prints, and you’ll start to notice them everywhere.

 Originally designed in 1949, the String shelving systems are proof that Scandinavian design is timeless.